WestDRI/wgpages/content/chapel202203/chapel-01-base.md

 As we can see, the temperature in the middle of the plate (position 50,50) is slowly decreasing as the plate is cooling down.

-> ## Exercise 1
+> ### Exercise "Basic.1"
 > What would be the temperature at the top right corner (row 1, column `cols`) of the plate?
-The border
+The border of the plate is
-> of the plate is in contact with the boundary conditions, which are set to zero (default boundary values
+> in contact with the boundary conditions, which are set to zero (default boundary values for T), so we expect the
-> for T), so we expect the temperature at these points to decrease faster.
-Modify the code to see the
-> temperature at the top right corner.
+> temperature at these points to decrease faster.
+Modify the code to see the temperature at the top right corner.

-> ## Exercise 2
+> ### Exercise "Basic.2"
 > Now let's have some more interesting boundary conditions.
-Suppose that the plate is heated by a source
+Suppose that the plate is heated by a source of 80 degrees
-> of 80 degrees located at the bottom right corner (row `rows`, column `cols`), and that the temperature
+> located at the bottom right corner (row `rows`, column `cols`), and that the temperature on the rest of the border on
-> on the rest of the border on adjacent sides (to this bottom right corner) decreases linearly to zero as
-> one gets farther from that corner.
-Utilize `for` loops to setup the described boundary
+> adjacent sides (to this bottom right corner) decreases linearly to zero as one gets farther from that corner.
+Utilize
-> conditions.
-Compile and run your code to see how the temperature is changing now.
+> `for` loops to setup the described boundary conditions.
+Compile and run your code to see how the temperature is
+> changing now.

-> ## Exercise 3
+> ### Exercise "Basic.3"
-> So far, `delta` has been always equal to `tolerance`, which means that our main while loop will always
+> So far, `delta` has been always equal to `tolerance`, which means that our main while loop will always run the 500
-> run the 500 iterations.
+> iterations.
 So let's update `delta` after each iteration.
-Use what we have studied so far
+Use what we have studied so far to write the required piece
-> to write the required piece of code.
+> of code.

-Now, after Exercise 3 we should have a working program to simulate our heat transfer equation.
-Let's just print some additional useful information:
+Now, after Exercise "Basic.3" we should have a working program to simulate our heat transfer equation.
+Let's print some additional useful information:

 ```chpl
 writeln('Final temperature at the desired position [', iout, ',', jout, '] after ', count, ' iterations is: ', T[iout,jout]);